-Other new therapies under investigation include sclerostin inhibitors.
-Sclerostin, produced by osteocytes, decrease osteoblast differentiation and bone formation.
+Romosozumab, FDA approved in April 2019, is fully human monoclonal antibody that inhibits sclerostin and simultaneously reduces bone resorption and stimulates bone formation.
 Clinical studies of romosozumab have shown reduced risk of vertebral and nonvertebral, and hip fractures compared to placebo as well as alendronate.
 However, there were more adjudicated serious cardiovascular events in the romosozumab treatment arm compared to the alendronate arm.
-Thus, the FDA is currently evaluating this agent.
+Thus, according to the FDA, romosozumab should not be used in patients who have had a myocardial infarction or stroke within the preceding year.
+A course of romosozumab is 12months long, as the anabolic effects of romosozumab wane before then.
+There is no limit of courses.
+Similar to the parathyroid hormone analogues, romosozumab should also be followed by anti-resorptive therapy.